yavilavi/yavilavi/README.md

 <h1 align="center">Hi 👋, I'm Yilmer Avila.</h1>
 <h3 align="center">A passionate web developer, with a high level of commitment, motivation, responsibility, honesty and a transparent person.
-Agile minded, with advanced knowledge in Scrum, ReactJS, Redux, JavaScript, NodeJS, Java, SQL, no-SQL, AWS, Heroku, Azure, Google Cloud Platform HTML and CSS.
+Agile minded, with advanced knowledge in Scrum, ReactJS, Redux, JavaScript, NodeJS, SQL, no-SQL, AWS, Heroku, Azure, Google Cloud Platform HTML and CSS.
 A person who always likes to learn something new and loves new challenges.</h3>

 # 👯 **Why should you hire me?**
 I am a person with excellent analytical skills and an incredible facility to learn quickly, who always likes to learn something new and loves challenges, in addition to this I am usually curious and I always like to venture into new professional and academic adventures that add value to my developer career, but the most important thing is that I am passionate about web development so you will always have a highly motivated member on your team able to give the extra mile to achieve the objetives.